PSHE Intent

-We aim to encourage our children to remember knowledge and build on their prior learning by ensuring we carefully consider how knowledge is sequenced.
+We aim to encourage our children to remember knowledge and build on their prior learning by ensuring we carefully sequence the learning in the knowledge and skills progression grids.
 Teachers must understand what pupils must know and be able to do in each subject by the end of each academic year; they must recognise what has come before and what pupils will continue to learn in the next year.

-Our curriculum design is based on three main principles:
+Our curriculum design is based on these two main principles:

 1) Learning is most effective when spaced rather than blocked.